Mountain Biking in Morzine

 Backpack with spares, water, snacks and suncream

 Spare inner tubes, pumps and mini tools are all things to consider taking on the mountain.
 You really don't want to be stuck in Switzerland with a technical fault miles away from Morzine.
-The temperatures during summer 2015 and 2016 were between 20 and 40 degrees.
-Therefore a hydration pack is a good idea, you can also refill them from any of the water troughs around the mountain fed by natural springs.
+A water bottle or hydration pack is essential, no matter how long you plan to be out for.
+You can usually refill them from any of the water troughs around the mountain fed by natural springs.

-Although most of you is covered up, but suncream will prevent sunburn and dodgy tan lines created by your protective clothing.
+Although most of you is covered up, suncream is still important to remember if you want to avoid sunburn and dodgy tan lines!

 Mountain Bike Trainers